Budget breather for Greece would spur economic recovery: report

-There is already a clause in Greece's 130-billion-euro (102.3 billion pounds) bailout deal that says the deficit adjustment period could be extended if its recession is deeper than expected.
+There is already a clause in Greece's 130-billion-euro ($160.7 billion) bailout deal that says the deficit adjustment period could be extended if its recession is deeper than expected.

 Greece's economy contracted at an annual rate of 6.35 percent in the first half of this year, compared with an EU/IMF forecast for a 4.7 percent contraction for the full year.
 Samaras said last month that the economy would shrink by more than 7 percent in 2012.

 (Reporting by Harry Papachristou; Editing by Andrew Osborn)